Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 ### 🧪 **Test Scenario 1: No Pre-submitted Biospecimen Entities**
-**Purpose**: Test the workflow when no biospecimen entities (samples, specimens, experiments, read groups) have been submitted to PCGL in advance.
+**Purpose**: Test the workflow when we assume no biospecimen entities (samples, specimens, experiments, read groups) have been submitted to PCGL in advance.
 This scenario requires the workflow to create and submit all biospecimen entities during submission.

 **What this tests**:
 - Complete biospecimen entity creation